 PRIORITY SEATS AND WHEELCHAIR USER SPACES

-All our trains have priority seats which are close to the doors, and most can be booked in advance.
-Two wheelchair user spaces are available on each train, and our on-board colleagues will assist in ensuring these dedicated spaces give wheelchair and scooter users who have booked them priority.
+All our trains have 52 priority seats which are situated close to the doors, and most can be booked in advance.
+Two wheelchair user spaces are available on each train, and our on-board colleagues will assist in ensuring these dedicated spaces give wheelchair, mobility aid and scooter users who have booked them priority.

 If you don’t book ahead, there are some non-reservable priority seats and there may be wheelchair user spaces you can use.
-This is on a first come first served basis and our colleagues will do everything they can to make sure you get a seat or a space for your wheelchair or your scooter, whether you’ve booked or not.
+This is on a first come first served basis and our colleagues will do everything they can to make sure you get a seat or a space for your wheelchair, mobility aid or your scooter, whether you’ve booked or not.

-If someone else is using the seat or space you booked, let our colleagues know.
+If someone else is using the seat or space you booked, let our Customer Experience Ambassadors know.
 They’ll make sure you get your seat, or a different one, so you can carry on your journey as planned.

 ARE ASSISTANCE DOGS ALLOWED?